joshbrew/JS-Maze-Generator-with-A-Star-Solver/README.md

 - Depth First with random path joining (easy mode)
 - Sidewinder
 - Ellers
-- Hunt & Kill with Braids
+- Hunt & Kill with Braids (set to octagonal/diagonal mode)
 - Remove random dead ends till no more 3 or 4 sided cells.
 - Remove random dead ends in a spiral from the center (always solvable).

 Also a simple BabylonJS render with instanced static meshes.
 Needs to be threaded with better culling for actual use.

 Lots of comments in the code for explaining.

+- A* does single and multiagent pathfidning, multiagent allows e.g. for setting avoidance/wait rules for each other on each pass.

 # Run Example